From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Discussion

-Second, a ladder-like solution is obtained when the widely-used self-consistent Born approximation (SCBA) method~\cite{Mar91} is applied to the polaronic model with the magnon-magnon interactions switched off, see Fig.~\ref{fig:2}(b).
-Interestingly, this spectrum differs a bit with respect to the one obtained using the ME method, the reason for this being that the above-mentioned constraints $C1$ and $C2$ are typically implicitly neglected in the SCBA method (but are automatically taken into account in the ME method).
-Thus, by comparing with the well-known 1D result \cite{Sor98} obtained in the ``spinon language'' we have shown that one spinon corresponds here to an infinite number of magnons, suggesting why the LSW theory fails.
+Second, turning now to the approximate (LSW) representation of the $t$--$J^z$ model in the magnon language, we note that a ladder-like solution is also obtained when the widely-used self-consistent Born approximation (SCBA) method~\cite{Mar91} is applied to the polaronic model with the magnon-magnon interactions switched off, see Fig.~\ref{fig:2}(b).
+Interestingly, this spectrum differs a bit with respect to the one obtained using the ME method, the reason for this being that the above-mentioned constraints \textit{C1} and \textit{C2} are typically implicitly neglected in the SCBA method (but are automatically taken into account in the ME method).
+We note that the failure of the LSW approach can be understood by comparing with the well-known 1D result \cite{Sor98} obtained in the ``spinon language'', for we have shown that one spinon corresponds here to an infinite number of magnons.

-A radically different situation occurs in the 2D case, as evident from the spectral functions calculated within the ME, see Fig.~\ref{fig:3}(a).
-Here, irrespectively of whether the magnon-magnon interactions are included or not, the spectrum is ladder-like, suggesting that the string-like potential \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Che99,Che00,Che02,Rie01,Mas15} develops always in the 2D model.
-Note that, on a qualitative level, this result can also be obtained by implementing the SCBA equations derived in Ref.~\cite{Che99}, with the main difference between the two methods attributed to the fact that the vertex corrections are neglected by definition within the SCBA (note that the vertex corrections vanish in one dimension and hence we did not need to discuss them above).

-It is remarkable that the distances between neighboring maxima found in the ladder spectrum in SCBA are lower when magnon-magnon interactions are present, see Fig.~\ref{fig:3}(b), which indicates that the string potential grows then in a slower way with increasing distance.
-This is indeed confirmed by a slower superexponential decrease of the wave function coefficients $\{P_n\}$, cf. Figs.~\ref{fig:1}(c1) and \ref{fig:1}(d1).
-Thus we conclude that the SCBA contains a systematic error which is cured by including magnon-magnon interactions.
-The spectrum found in the ME is not reproduced as the constraints $C1$\&$C2$ are absent.
-Also in the spectra obtained from the ME maxima appear more frequently when magnon-magnon interactions are included, see~Fig.~\ref{fig:3}(a).
+A radically different situation occurs on the 2D square lattice, as evident from the spectral functions calculated within the ME, see Fig.~\ref{fig:3}(a).
+Here, irrespectively of whether the magnon-magnon interactions are included or not, the spectrum is ladder-like, suggesting that the string-like potential \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Che99,Che00,Che02,Rie01,Mas15} develops always in the 2D model: not only in the $t$--$J^z$ model approximated in terms of a polaronic model without magnon interactions (i.e., the LSW approximation) but also in the ``genuine'' $t$--$J^z$ model, i.e., when magnon-magnon interactions are correctly included.
+We note that the distances between neighboring maxima found in the ladder spectrum are lower when magnon-magnon interactions are present, see Fig.~\ref{fig:3}(a), which indicates that the string potential grows then in a slower way with increasing distance.
+This is indeed confirmed by a slower superexponential decrease of the wave function coefficients $\{P_n\}$, cf.~Figs.~\ref{fig:1}(c1) and \ref{fig:1}(d1), and can also be read off from the cartoon Figs.~\ref{fig:1}(c2) and \ref{fig:1}(d2).